valermor/pages/README.rst

 *pages* is a lightweight Python library which helps in the creation of readable and reliable page/component objects for UI tests.

-It has been designed to eliminate from your builds, once and for all, false negatives caused by timing issues.
+It's been designed to ensure that timing issues will have zero impact on your test results.

 It is a wrapper around the Python WebDriver bindings, but the same ideas (components, traits, ...) could be adapted to any other driver technology -